aunrxg/mock-interview-system-ai/README.md

-# GeekCodes Backend
+# GeekCodesAI Backend

-GeekCodes is an AI-powered mock interview platform tailored for developers.
+GeekCodesAI is an AI-powered mock interview platform tailored for developers.
 It offers job listings and interactive coding assessments with instant feedback to help users prepare for tech interviews.

 ## 🚀 Features